DoubleClickPreferred/testnow/README.md

 # Aliases

-Note that you can pass the options to the call `npm test` too.
-Meaning that it is a good idea to declare the "test" script as:
+Since you can pass the options to `npm test` directly, it is a good idea to have a minimal call to **testnow** in the "test" script:
 ```
 "test": "testnow js/tests/"
 ```

-And then to setup specific aliases to pass the options.
-I recommand at least these two:
+You can then design some specific aliases.
+I recommend these two:

 ```bash
 alias nt='clear && npm test onlyLastModified skipTimeboxedTests' # quick and focused tests